jaihyunp/CKKS-Reference/README.md

 ### Projects

 There are four projects in the solution file CKKS_RNS.sln.
+You can select the project in 'Solution Property Pages' (Project > Properties).

 - "CKKS_all combined" project